taufik-nurrohman/markdown-filter/README.md

 echo (new ParsedownExtra)->text($content);
 ~~~

+The `$status` variable shows whether or not a part of the document is safe for any kind of text substitutions.
+For now,
+it can have the value set to `0`, `1`, or `2`.
+A value of `0` means that the part of the document is generally not safe
+for any kind of text substitutions.
+It is typically contained in the code and raw HTML chunks.
+A value of `2` means that
+a block can contain other blocks, so it would be better to skip it as well, because indentation usually has a different
+meaning in this situation, until then this filter reaches into the inner content of that block.

 The main goal of this project is to introduce [the “embed” syntax for Markdown][1], which I believe has never been
 discussed before (for this kind of syntax).
 That’s why I implemented this filter on the test page as a sort of utility
 to safely replace the syntax: